xstevens/pg_kafka/README.md

 So my next approach was trying to read PostgreSQL WAL data by creating a process that acted as a replication client.
 This approach would have a number of advantages compared to being an extension in database (namely you wouldn't potentially affect any transactions and you can run outside of the database).
 I successfully started receiving WAL data, but I could not find any material on how to actually decode that data.
-If you know how to decode WAL data from PostgreSQL please contact me via Github issues.
+Fortunately as of Postgres 9.4 they have added Logical Decoding.
+I have started working on a logical decoding output plugin called [decoderbufs](https://github.com/xstevens/decoderbufs).